 Applicants for admission to the MBA program must show high promise of success for graduate study.
 Key barometers used by faculty in the MBA program in evaluating student promise of success include undergraduate grades, scores on the Graduate Management Admissions Test (GMAT) or Graduate Records Examination (GRE) and other relevant criteria.

 Please see the general graduate admission requirements here.
 Specific requirements to this program are as follows:

-- 1. Submit a resume.

-- 2. Submit a 200-250-word essay (statement of purpose)
+- 1. Submit a resume. - 2.
+Submit a 200-250-word essay (statement of purpose). - 3.
+Submit all undergraduate program transcripts.

-- 3. GMAT score of at least 350 or